 RHS Grow Your Own campaign

 Sewn by hand, from donations of underwired brassieres from enthusiastic gardeners and Marks & Spencer, the Hanging Bra-sket adds a bit of fruity fun to the traditions of Grow Your Own.
-In these conical creations we have planted up herbs, flowers, vegetables and fruit to prove that you don’t need a lot of space to start gardening, just a bit of imagination.
+In these conical creations they planted up herbs, flowers, vegetables and fruit to prove that you don’t need a lot of space to start gardening, just a bit of imagination.

 The RHS has been running its Grow Your Own Campaign since 2007 and in that time it has helped more than half a million people enjoy the benefits of home-grown produce.

-To find out more, visit the grow your own website.
+To find out more, visit the Grow Your Own website.

 The RHS Grow Your Own Campaign is sponsored by NS&I.